datalocaltmp/datalocaltmp.github.io/_posts/2023-07-17-Visualizing-Android-Code-Coverage-Pt.2.md

 ## Coverage Guidance Gadgets

-Since I did not have the ability to run frida server as shell user, I got invetive and modified the Lighthouse frida coverage generator to work with the Frida gadget shared library.
+Since I did not have the ability to run Frida server as shell user, I got inventive and modified the Lighthouse Frida coverage generator to work with the Frida gadget shared library.
 As per the documentation for Lighthouse's `frida-drcov.py` tool it should "only be used for collecting coverage data on mobile applications" and not appropriate for the native executable we're interested in.

-I seperated the Python script from part one into two distinct pieces.
-The first piece generated raw output from Frida's stalker code tracing engine (more [here](https://frida.re/docs/stalker/)), and the second piece took this raw output and converted it into a Lighthouse compatable log.
+I separated the Python script from part one into two distinct pieces.
+The first piece generated raw output from Frida's stalker code tracing engine (more [here](https://frida.re/docs/stalker/)), and the second piece took this raw output and converted it into a Lighthouse compatible log.

 ### Frida ~~Server~~ Gadget Method

 1) Rather than using frida-server, use frida gadget via `LD_PRELOAD=./libgadget.so`
-2) Within `libgadget.config.so` reference the lighthouse modifided javascript `frida-drcov.js`
+2) Within `libgadget.config.so` reference the lighthouse modified javascript `frida-drcov.js`
 3) `frida-drcov.js` stores raw coverage data in `/data/local/tmp/rawcov.dat`
 4) Use modified `frida-drcov.py` to convert raw data to DragonDance coverage map
-5) Import converage map into Ghidra!
+5) Import coverage map into Ghidra!

 The code that I produced is available [here](https://github.com/datalocaltmp/frida-cov), as well as `libosutils.so` and a sample coverage file if you'd like to follow along.